These savory curry cookies are perfect small treats for Fall and Winter! They are melt-in-mouth and poppy seeds add crunch.

-I used some sugar to balance the spices.
-I decorated the top of the cookies with blue poppy seeds which looked so good and gave a nice texture.
-Instead of poppy seeds, I also tried nigella seed but its strong and sharp flavor left curry’s flavor behind.
-So, I used blue poppy seeds in this recipe.
+I decorate the top of the cookies with blue poppy seeds which give a nice texture.
+Last week, instead of poppy seeds, I also tried nigella seed but its strong and sharp flavor left curry’s flavor behind.
+So, I use blue poppy seeds in this recipe.
 In my first trial, I used too much curry, which left a sharp taste in my mouth.
 So be careful when using the spices!

 First, I mix curry, paprika, salt and sugar in a small bowl and set aside.
 Next, I put the flour in a big bowl and add in the spice mixture and mix them well.

-Then, I add the cubed butters to the flour mixture and rub them gently with my fingertips until the mixture looks like breadcrumbs.
+Then, I add the cubed butter to the flour mixture and rub them gently with my fingertips until the mixture looks like breadcrumbs.

 Instead of using cookie cutters, you can cut the pieces with a sharp knife too.
 I use this method for my second dough.